 Specific antibodies to SARS-CoV-2 may be detectable in COVID-19 patients during the symptomatic phase of the disease after RNA is no longer detectable.
 The persistence of IgG antibodies allows identification of people who have been infected in the past, and likely have recovered from the illness.
-It is unknown if IgG antibodies to SARS-CoV-2 confer immunity to re-infection.
-We believe IgG detection and other serological assays will play an important role in research and surveillance of SARS-CoV-2, and have developed and are commercializing our MosaiQ COVID-19 Microarray to address these needs.
+It is not yet fully known if IgG antibodies to SARS-CoV-2 confer immunity to re-infection.
+We believe IgG detection and other serological assays will play an important role in the research and surveillance of SARS-CoV-2, including post-vaccination, and we have developed and commercialized our MosaiQ COVID-19 Microarray to address these needs.